CellProfiler/tutorials/internal_use/docs/Translocation/Translocation.rst

    “Download” links on
    `https://cellprofiler.org/ <https://cellprofiler.org/>`__ and `https://cellprofileranalyst.org/ <https://cellprofileranalyst.org/>`__, and install
    according to the instructions from the download page.
-This webpage also provides tutorials, example pipelines and a forum where you can find answers questions you may have and get help.
+This webpage also provides tutorials and example pipelines.

+-  Visit the Scientific Community Image Forum at https://forum.image.sc/ to  find answers to common questions and ask for help if needed.

 -  Download sample images and the text file of experimental parameters used in this exercise from